codex-academy/The-Dojo/_posts/2016-04-01-words_and_counting.md

 `I saw 3 bears, and 7 toads in 50 meters from the tallest tree in the park.`

-But use other sentences to test it as well.
+But use other sentences to test it as well, like:

+`I saw 5 fish and 8 squid in 100 meters from the biggest boat in the sea.`